YFLooi/tic-tac-toe-node.js/README.md

 # tic-tac-toe-node.js
-The classic that runs entirely in cconsole on Node.js.
+The classic that runs entirely in console on Node.js.
 Choose from several play modes: v.s. a human player, a random move generator, and the minimax algorithm

 ## Getting Started
 ### Prerequisites